Neurovasculature of the intercostal space

 Intercostal spaces lie between adjacent ribs and are filled by intercostal muscles.
 These spaces are traversed by intercostal nerves and associated arteries and veins forming neurovascular bundles.
 Each neurovascular bundle lies in the costal groove, along the inferior margin of the superior rib, and passes in the plane between the inner two layers of muscles.
 From superior to inferior, they are arranged as vein, artery, and then nerve.
 Smaller collateral branches of each nerve, artery, and vein run along the superior aspect of the lower rib.

 Take a quiz

-Test your knowledge on the neurovasculature of the intercostal space by taking our quiz.
+Test your knowledge on the neurovasculature of the intercostal space by taking the following quiz.